 - Take the time to read up on web application architecture and try to get a basic grasp of it.
 Understanding where each kind of code runs and how they talk to each other (or don’t) is extremely important.
 I can’t emphasize this enough!

 - ASP.NET Page Life Cycle Overview – https://msdn.microsoft.com/en-us/library/ms178472(v=vs.100).aspx

 - Yes, this is last because if you have a good grasp on all the other stuff, you can learn how to develop in SharePoint.

 - Create your own VM and install SharePoint.
-You can get 3-6 month trials of most everything you need to run it and there’s a great setup guide put out by Critical Path Training that will walk you through all the steps to get your new SharePoint VM up and running.
+You can get 3-6 month trials of almost everything you need to run it and there’s a great setup guide put out by Critical Path Training that will walk you through all the steps to get your new SharePoint VM up and running.

 This, of course, is just the tip of the iceberg as there’s a ton of other stuff you will need to know and learn.
-Much of it, as with all things, will come with the real world experience of doing it.
+Much of it, as with all things, will come with the real-world experience of doing it.
 But if you can get a handle on some of these basics beforehand, you’ll be in a good position to become a SharePoint Developer yourself – especially if you can find a nurturing company that encourages learning and personal growth like I did here at ThreeWill.

 Thanks for sharing Caroline!
 Here's another resource that should be helpful for learning C#, more about Azure, and the Microsoft 365 APIs - http://microsoft-news.com/microsoft-is-releasing-their-development-courses-on-edx/.